IntergatedCircuits/c2usb-zephyr-examples/README.md

 The LED lights up if the host enables this feature.
 The board's buttons 1 and 2 either scroll up and down, or move the pointer left and right, depending on the state of button 4.
 Button 3 controls the left mouse button.

+### usb-shell

+Demonstrating USB serial port functionality with shell access to the zephyr OS.

 ## Building and running